Salvador Puig Antich: Legacy

-Catalonians interpreted Puig Antich's execution as symbolic retaliation for the region's fight for autonomy, which led to public demonstrations.
+Some Catalans interpreted Puig Antich's execution as symbolic retaliation for the region's fight for autonomy, which led to public demonstrations.
 As one of the last convicted revolutionaries executed by Franco, Puig Antich became a household name in Barcelona.
-The Groupes d'action révolutionnaire internationalistes (GARI) formed to avenge his death.
+The Internationalist Revolutionary Action Groups (GARI) formed to avenge his death.

 Several years after his 1974 execution, the Catalan performance group Els Joglars performed La torna, a 1977 satire against torture based on the execution of Puig Antich and Heinz Ches.
 Even though Francoist Spain had ended, along with its censorship laws, members of Els Joglars were jailed or forced into exile.
 Spanish theater groups protested across Spain.
 Catalan painters Joan Miró and Antoni Tàpies both alluded to Puig Antich's execution in their mid-1970s work.
 Miró's The Hope of a Condemned Man triptych features a line that "sighs and falls with faltering resignation" and flicked paint.
 Tàpies's Assassins lithograph series, presented at the Parisian Galerie Maeght, too was inspired by Puig Antich's execution and Spanish politics.
 The 2006 film Salvador depicts Puig Antich's time spent on death row.

 An effort by family members and outside groups to review Puig Antich's case was rejected by the Spanish Supreme Court in 2007, but an Argentinian judge adopted the case along with several others under universal jurisdiction in 2013.
+In February 2025, the Ministry of Territorial Policy and Democratic Memory under Ángel Víctor Torres declared the trial of Puig Antich to have been "illegal" and formally nullified his death sentence.

 Puig Antich is interred in the Montjuïc Cemetery in Barcelona.